 This calculator already takes into account the 5% factor for the secondary turns.

 You may have noticed, that the amount of turns depends on core size and flux density, but not on power.
-So, should your transformer require more than one secondary, simply repeat the calculation of windings for each secondary.
+So, should your transformer require more than one secondary, simply repeat the calculation of the number of turns for each secondary.
 But in this case, choose a core large enough to fit all the windings or, in other words, select the core size according to the total power of all the secondary windings.
 Also use a primary wire cross-section large enough to handle the total power.

 The final step is to calculate the diameter of the wire for each winding.
 To do this, a conductor current density c has to be chosen.
 A good compromise is 2.5 A/mm2.
 A lower value will require more copper but generates fewer losses: it's suitable for heavy duty transformers.
 A higher value will require less copper and makes a cheaper transformer, but because of the increased heat, it will only be acceptable if used for short periods of time at full power or may require cooling.
 Common values are between 2 and 3 A/mm2.
 Once the current density is determined, the wire diameter can be calculated using the following equation: